DeSinc/SallyBot/README.md

 Rename or delete the 'api' folder that's already in there from the install, and replace it with the one from that zip file instead.

 After the installing has finished you need to set up the arguments in the `start_windows.bat` or `start_linux.sh` file to allow SallyBot to communicate with Oobabooga.
-It can be found near the bottom of the file on the following line: `call python.py`
+It can be found near the bottom of the file on the following line: `call python one_click.py`

 ![Image showing where to put args](https://github.com/DeSinc/SallyBot/assets/12345584/4a4a3796-898a-4fd9-96d1-6181e6c1dcae)